cert-manager/website/content/careers/solutions-engineer.md

 **We look for**

-* A proven track record of helping customers succeed, ideally in an enterprise setting.
+* A proven track record of helping customers succeed, ideally in an enterprise setting
 * Interest in working with a cutting edge technology in fast-growing open source communities
 * Willingness to engage directly with customers on-site in a variety of environments with different operational constraints
 * Passion to learn in a fast-moving space